 3.2.
-Comparisons with forward model simulations
+Comparisons with forward model simulations3.2.1.

-3.2.1.
 Method

-In this section, we compare CO2_OC2_FOCA with a forward simulation of the LMDZ transport model (Hourdin et al. 2013) nudged to the ERA5 reanalysis and using surface fluxes from a classical atmospheric inversion that assimilated surface air-sample measurements.
-Our forward simulation for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) Version 2.0 comes from the CAMS CO2 inversion product driven by surface air-sample measurements (version 20r1, https://atmosphere.copernicus.eu/), an earlier version of which was described by Chevallier et al. (2010a).
-It uses the LMDZ transport model with a recent configuration of the model physics (Remaud et al., 2018).
+In this section, we compare CO2\OC2\FOCA, CO2\TAN\OCFP and CO2\GO2\SRFP with a forward simulation of the LMDz transport model (Hourdin et al. 2013) nudged to the ERA5 reanalysis and using surface fluxes from a classical atmospheric inversion that assimilated surface air-sample measurements.
+Our forward simulation comes from the CAMS CO2 inversion product driven by surface air-sample measurements (version 20r2, https://atmosphere.copernicus.eu/), an earlier version of which was described by Chevallier et al. (2010a).
+It uses the LMDz transport model with a recent configuration of the model physics (Remaud et al., 2018).
 In space, the model is discretized into 39 vertical layers, 3.75 longitude degrees and 1.9 latitude degrees.
-Compared to ground retrievals from the Total Carbon Column Observing Network (TCCON, Wunch et al., 2011) at non-urban sites for the 2004-2020 period, absolute biases are less than 1 ppm at all sites, and the standard deviation is usually about 1 ppm, exceptionally reaching 2.2 ppm at the Zugspitze mountain site (Chevallier, 2020).
-The standard deviation of the model-minus-TCCON differences, resulting from both model and retrieval errors, is therefore smaller than the reported FOCAL Bayesian uncertainty (1 $\sigma \sim$ 1.2 ppm) but also larger than the reported ACOS Bayesian uncertainty (1 $\sigma \sim$ 0.5 ppm).
+Compared to ground retrievals from the Total Carbon Column Observing Network (TCCON, Wunch et al., 2011) for the 2004-2020 period, absolute biases are less than 1 ppm at most sites (exceptions are Manaus, Izana, Hefei, Saga, JPL, Pasadena, Four Corners, Park Falls, Paris, Eureka), and the standard deviation is usually about 1 ppm, exceptionally reaching 2.2 ppm at the Zugspitze mountain site (Chevallier, 2021a).
+The standard deviation of the model-minus-TCCON differences, resulting from both model and retrieval errors, is therefore smaller than the satellite retrieval Bayesian uncertainty in the CRDP#7 products (e.g., for FOCAL, 1 $\sigma$ ~ 1.7 ppm) but also larger than the reported ACOS Bayesian uncertainty (1 $\sigma$ ~ 0.5 ppm).

-When comparing model and XCO2 retrievals, we account for the prior profiles and the averaging kernels of each individual retrieval.
-The OCO-2 retrievals have much higher spatial resolution than the global LMDZ model, by several orders of magnitude, but in this section we use them individually, without any averaging, in contrast to the next section about inverse modelling.
-For both OCO-2 products, we compute the statistics of their difference with the model simulation in three latitude bands: the latitudes north of 25°N, the latitudes south of 25°S and the latitudes between 25°S and 25°N. The CO2_OC2_FOCA data files do not make the distinction between land and ocean retrievals and we do not attempt at getting this information from some other source using the latitude and longitude coordinates.
-Since the sounding land type is reported in the ACOS product (variable land_water_indicator), we stratify the ACOS results per geotype.
-All statistics are for the period between January 2015 and May 2020.
+When comparing XCO2 model and satellite retrievals, we account for the prior profiles and the averaging kernels of each individual retrieval.
+The satellite retrievals have much higher spatial resolution than the global LMDz model, by several orders of magnitude (the ground resolution of, e.g., OCO-2 soundings is around 3 km2), but in this section, we use them individually, without any averaging, in contrast to the next section about inverse modelling.
+For both each retrieval product, we compute the statistics of their difference with the model simulation in three latitude bands: the latitudes north of 25°N, the latitudes south of 25°S and the latitudes between 25°S and 25°N. We also stratify the results per geotype (land and water).
+All statistics relate to the full period covered by each CRDP#7 product, except for FOCAL which ends 3 months after the end of the benchmark CAMS inversion v20r2 (March 2021 vs. December 2020): the last 3 months have therefore not been used in this section.
+The inversion section does not share this temporal limitation.